 What you eat affects your back health.
-Rather than eating greasy breakfast sandwiches from the cafe and heading to the nearest fast food joint for lunch every day, make time to prep your meals.
+Rather than eating greasy breakfast sandwiches from the café and heading to the nearest fast food joint for lunch every day, make time to prep your meals.
 Avoid eating processed foods that can fuel inflammation such as fast food, fried foods, and sweets.
 Instead, get plenty of fruits, veggies, and proteins that will nourish your body and fight inflammation that contributes to back pain.
-Try to limit drinking sugary energy drinks, sodas, and sports drinks, and instead, guzzle down fruit-infused water, caffeinated herbal or matcha tea, or iced tea with lemon.
+Try to limit drinking sugary energy drinks, sodas, and sports drinks, and instead, guzzle down fruit-infused water, caffeinated herbal tea, Matcha tea, or iced tea with lemon.
 Drinking these beverages will cut down on your sugar intake while hydrating your muscles and joints.

-Some offices have an on-site gym or nearby trails that you can utilize to get some midday exercise.
-While it may seem like you’re taking extra time out of your day that you may not have to get a little sweaty, midday workouts or yoga classes can actually help reduce stress and anxiety that contribute to neck and back tension and pain.
-Getting a nice midday boost can also improve your mood, help you focus, and encourage creativity after your exercise session.
+Some offices have an on-site gym or nearby trails that you can utilize to get some mid-day exercise.
+While it may seem like you’re taking extra time out of your day that you may not have to get a little sweaty, mid-day workouts or yoga classes can actually help reduce stress and anxiety that contribute to neck and back tension and pain.
+Getting a nice mid-day boost can also improve your mood, help you focus, and encourage creativity after your exercise session.

 Keep Essential Oils On Hand

 Essential oils have different healing properties that can alleviate many symptoms and ailments.
 Keeping a few small bottles of essential oils at your desk can help reduce stress, improve focus, and ease back pain.
-For instance, lavender oil can ease headaches, relieve stress, and can alleviate aches and pains when used a topical analgesic.
+For instance, lavender oil can ease headaches, relieve stress, and can alleviate aches and pains when used as a topical analgesic.
 Peppermint has similar healing properties in that it can reduce headaches and inflammation.
 Rosemary has aromatic properties that can boost mental focus and clarity.

 Maintain Regular Wellness Care